Transporting Injured Students

-- Student cannot ride the bus until doctor gives permission for student to go up and down the bus steps.
+- The student cannot ride the bus until a doctor gives permission for the student to go up and down the bus steps.

 - Medical notes from a personal care physician must be renewed annually.

-- Doctor provides the note to the school nurse, the school nurse sends transportation a copy of the note.
+- The doctor provides the note to the school nurse, the school nurse sends transportation a copy of the note.